computer screen with lines of code

 The National Science Foundation’s Graduate Research Fellowship Program seeks to expand the diversity of the science and engineering workforce by supporting the graduate studies of underrepresented groups such as women, disabled persons, veterans, and minorities.
 Past recipients include US Secretary of Energy Steven Chu, Google founder Sergey Brin, and Freakonomics author Steven Levitt.

-Eligibility: Applicants must be early-career US citizens or, if an international student, permanent residents, intend to pursue graduate studies in a target field, and begin studies within a year of receiving the award.
+Eligibility: Applicants must be early-career US citizens or, if an international student or permanent resident intends to pursue graduate studies in a target field, they must begin their studies within a year of receiving the award.

 Application Requirements: